What it is and why it matters

 Even if only a small percentage of the data is accessible or potentially useful, the volume demands the most powerful and efficient toolset to analyze.
 Concurrently, data-driven decision-making emerged as the logic of choice, as the financial gains from decisions based on accurate information–and predictions–were powerful motivators for competing businesses to use the most efficient tools within their reach.

 Fortunately, as data velocity, variety, and volume (the 3Vs) exploded, the infrastructure that helped facilitate it could also be used to analyze it: high-speed internet and network distribution, cheap and reliable storage, and computer processing power.
 And while traditional analytics was widely used, ML proved to be a perfect fit for addressing the scale, complexity, and ambiguity inherent in Big Data.

 What is Machine Learning?

 Like other analytical tools, ML is used to transform data into knowledge.
-However, rather than scouring vast amounts of data to uncover an insight exposed in patterns and combinations of data through sheer processing power, Machine Learning not only looks for patterns, but identifies the rules that seem to govern the data, applies that learning to the query, and continues to build a model that can then be applied to other datasets.
-In order to identify these rules, the algorithms in the ML model must learn how the dataset works.
+However, rather than scouring vast amounts of data to uncover an insight exposed in patterns and combinations of data through sheer processing power, Machine Learning not only looks for patterns, but also aims to identify the rules that seem to govern the data, applies that learning to the query, and provides a model that can then be applied to other datasets.
+In order to identify these rules, the algorithms in the ML model must learn from the inputs and their statistical distributions.
 Hence, the toolset is called Machine Learning.
-During this learning process, the algorithm(s) try multiple approaches and rules, refining the knowledge and learning what outputs are created under specific conditions.
+During this learning process, the algorithm(s) learn through a mathematical expression that represents the practical problem, refining the knowledge and learning what outputs are created under specific conditions.
 Through repetition with increasingly large sets of data, the ML algorithm is able to define outputs for new inputs, creating correct answers for new data–and usable information and insights an analyst could not achieve alone.

 How does Machine Learning work?